HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/APIs/pzn_apis/pzn_rest_API_explorer/pzn_apis.md

     -   Profiler Rules \(updated with CF204\)
     -   Selection Rules \(updated with CF204\)
     -   [Embedded WCM Selection Rules](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/#tag/Component) \(new with 204\)
+    -   Binding Rules (new with CF205)
 -   [Folders](https://opensource.hcltechsw.com/experience-api-documentation/pzn-api/#tag/Folders)
 -   [Dynamic Properties](https://opensource.hcltechsw.com/experience-api-documentation/pzn-api/#tag/Dynamic-Properties)

 All of the `GET`, `GET all`, `UPDATE`, `CREATE` and `DELETE` operations are enabled via the APIs.

+!!! note
-**Note:** APIs are in beta stage at this time - changes are possible until finalized.
+    APIs are in beta stage at this time - changes are possible until finalized.

 With HCL Digital Experience CF204, the PZN Java API was extended to return the evaluated page when using a custom application object.